Attempted assassination of Gerald Ford in Sacramento

 1975 assassination attempt in California, U.S.

-On September 5, 1975, Lynette "Squeaky" Fromme, a member of the Manson Family cult, attempted to assassinate United States president Gerald Ford in Sacramento, California.
+On September 5, 1975, Lynette "Squeaky" Fromme, a member of the Manson Family cult, attempted to assassinate President of the United States Gerald Ford in Sacramento, California.
 Fromme, who was standing a little more than an arm's length from Ford, pointed a M1911 pistol at him in the public grounds of the California State Capitol building and without chambering a round in the gun, unsuccessfully attempted to fire.

 After the assassination attempt, Ford continued to walk to the California state house, where he met with Governor Jerry Brown.

 For her crime, Fromme spent 34 years in prison and was released on August 14, 2009—two years and seven months after Ford's death.
 The Gerald R. Ford Presidential Museum in Grand Rapids, Michigan, later received the M1911 pistol used in the assassination attempt as a gift, and the gun was put on display.